eilbecklab/phenotips-docs/SiteAdministration.md

 If the patient was created before there were any defined studies, there is no nice way to add them to a study.
 You must:

-1. Open the patient record and click Edit.
+1. Open the patient record and click *Edit*.
 2. Add ?editor=object to the URL.
-3. Next to *New object*, select StudyBindingClass and click Add.
+3. Next to *New object*, select StudyBindingClass and click *Add*.
 4. Select the appropriate study and click *Save and view summary*.

 ### Make the study selector appear for all new patients